Connect with us

 What is Debt Service Coverage Ratio (DSCR)?

-At its core, the Debt Service Coverage Ratio (DSCR) is a financial metric used by lenders to evaluate the ability of a business to cover its debt obligations.
+At its core, the Debt Service Coverage Ratio (DSCR) is a financial metric used by local money lenders to evaluate the ability of a business to cover its debt obligations.
 It measures the relationship between a company’s operating income and its debt payments, indicating whether it generates enough cash flow to meet its debt obligations.
 In simpler terms, it assesses whether a business can comfortably manage its loan repayments without strain.

 Calculating DSCR